 Gender-related billing errors occur when a provider submits a gender-specific procedure for a patient of the opposite sex.
-Effective for dates of process on and after September 1, 2010, ForwardHealth will be adopting ClaimCheck's designation of gender for procedure codes.
+ForwardHealth has adopted ClaimCheck's designation of gender for procedure codes.

 For example, if a provider submits procedure code 58150 (Total abdominal hysterectomy [corpus and cervix], with or without removal of tube[s], with or without removal of ovary[s]) for a male, ClaimCheck will deny the procedure based on the fact that procedure code 58150 is a female gender-specific procedure.